flax2000/esphome_433_rfm69_rc_new_remote_sw/README.md

 -always read and follow the laws regulating 433 radios where you live-

+if you are using RFM69HW/HCW ant it wont transmit try to enable this line in rfm69_control.h
+//RFM69_WriteReg(REG_OCP,RF_OCP_OFF); // ---------------ONLY ON HW/HCW---------- disable OverCurrentProtection for HW/HCW without this it wont transmit

+I have only used the plain rfm69 so the above in untested but should hopefully enable RFM69HW to transmit

 If neccecary change the  nSeparationLimit to receive the right rc switch code, 2000-12000 something Find this line in 433_switch_main.h “const uint16_t nSeparationLimit = 4300;
 And maybe change this in the same file “int16_t nReceiveTolerance = 80;”